Mission

 Badging

-• After the Badging Office has processed the application, the participant(s) will receive an email to set up an appointment to have a photo taken and receive their badge.
+• After the SBO has processed the application, the participant(s) will receive an email to set up an appointment to take a photo and receive their badge.

 • Verification of identity will require acceptable forms of I.D.